Manage access in S3

 Depending on the type of API the user will need:

-- IAM project token (X-Auth-Token) used for access via Selectel Storage API и Swift API.
+- IAM token for the project (X-Auth-Token), used for access via Object Storage API и Swift API.
 Can only be issued to to service users;

 - S3 key (EC2 key), used to sign requests S3 API and access via FTP.
 It consists of a pair of values — Access Key ID and Secret Key.
-It can be issued to service users and control panel users.
+Can be issued to service users и users.

 Issue an S3 key to a user

-Only the Account Owner or User Administrator can issue S3 keys to other users.A service user cannot get an S3 key by himself because he does not have access to the control panel — he must be issued a key by the Account Owner or User Administrator.
+.
+Service user can't get S3-key by himself, because he doesn't have access to the control panel — he must be issued a key by Account Owner or iam_admin

 A separate key must be created for each project.Multiple keys can be issued for one project.